The Inbound Marketing Myth For PTs – Can You Really Rely On The Internet and Social Media For Your Marketing Success?

 But even if you could succeed with an inbound marketing campaign, we still have problem number 2…

 The second problem with the inbound philosophy for PTs is mathematical.
 In the back pain example, you have two groups of prospects.
 One group already knows they want PT and are ready to book.
 The other group is still considering diagnosis and treatment options.
 About 2% are the “ready to book” group.
 The other 98% have some level of interest in back pain treatment options, but many, if not most, are not actively seeking information.
 Instead, they are living with the issue or waiting for a physician to tell them what to do.
-Hence, most back pain prospects are not even on the “inbound” search spectrum.
+Hence, most back pain prospects are not even on the “inbound” search spectrum for a PT.

-A Word About Local Search
+A Word About Local Search For Outpatient Clinics

-My remarks today tried to help make it easier to think about when to use inbound and outbound marketing strategies.
+My remarks today tried to help make it easier to think about when to choose inbound and outbound marketing strategies.
 To make my point I ignored the most important inbound consideration for outpatient clinics – “local search.”
 Instead, my remarks were based on “informational search.”